Hassanalihazaraa/workshop/README.md

 ` sudo snap install intellij-idea-ultimate --classic `

-If Intellij is not for you then I have got you covered you can install [Eclipse](https://www.eclipse.org/downloads/download.php?file=/oomph/epp/2020-09/R/eclipse-inst-jre-linux64.tar.gz) another great editor for java.
+I would recommend Intellij but if Intellij is not for you then I have got you covered you can install **[Eclipse](https://www.eclipse.org/downloads/download.php?file=/oomph/epp/2020-09/R/eclipse-inst-jre-linux64.tar.gz)** another great editor for java.

 #### Step 4: Spring Initializr